NeilJustice/ZenUnitAndMetalMock/README.md

 {
    // The ZenUnit THROWS assertion asserts that an expression throws *exactly* (not a derived class of)
    // an expected exception type with *exactly* an expected exception what() text.
-   // THROWS is immune to code mutations mutate-exception-type and mutate-exception-message.
+   // This double exactness design of THROWS renders it immune to these two code mutations:
-   THROWS(FizzBuzz(0), std::invalid_argument,
+   // mutate-exception-type and mutate-exception-message.
-      "FizzBuzz() error: endNumber must be 1 or greater");
+   THROWS(FizzBuzz(0), std::invalid_argument, "FizzBuzz() error: endNumber must be 1 or greater");
 }

 // TEST2X2 defines a 2-by-2 value-parameterized test
 // that processes its typesafe variadic arguments list 2-by-2.
-// In this case, 16 independent unit tests are defined for function FizzBuzz().
+// This TEST2X2 defines 16 independent unit tests for FizzBuzz(),
-// Each of the 16 pairs of arguments is run within a separate instance of FizzBuzzTests.
+// each of which will run independently within separate instances of FizzBuzzTests.
 TEST2X2(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence,
    unsigned endNumber, const std::string& expectedFizzBuzzSequence, 1, "1",